pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 By executing this code, and comparing the realized return to the one obtained by the code in the previous section, it is clear that re-planning can perform much better on average than straight-line planning.

-Policy Networks for Closed-Loop Planning with JAX and Haiku
+Policy Networks for Closed-Loop Planning
 -------------------

 An alternative approach to re-planning is to learn a policy network :math:`a_t \gets \pi_\theta(s_t)`, i.e. a feed-forward neural network with parameters :math:`\theta` mapping state to action.